Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 Example Scenario: You're flying American from Terminal 3, Gate L2A at 2:00pm, arriving at ORD at 11:00am.

-Optimal Approach:
+Optimal approach:

 1. Clear security in Terminal 3

-2. Walk to Terminal 1, Concourse C (15 minutes)
+2. Walk to Terminal 1, Concourse C (approximately 15 minutes)

-4. At 1:00pm, walk to Admirals Club H/K (larger, better food options) for 45 minutes
+4. At 1:00pm, walk back to Admirals Club H/K (larger, better food, shower facilities) for 45 minutes

 5. At 1:45pm, proceed to Gate L2A (10-minute walk)